digitallawyer/openlegaldictionary/_definitions/dependent.md

 ---
 title: Dependent
 permalink: "/definitions/dependent.html"
-body: Deriving existence, sup-port, or direction from another; conditioned, ln respect to force or obligation, upon an extraneous act or fact
+body: Deriving existence, sup-port, or direction from another; conditioned, in respect to force or obligation, upon an extraneous act or fact
 published_at: '2018-07-07'
 layout: post